MarketSquare/robotframework-style-guide/guides/guide.md

 #### Spacing Between Code Blocks Within Test Cases or Tasks

-> Ocassionally Test Cases or Tasks can be grouped in subsections of logical code blocks.
+> Occasionally Test Cases or Tasks can be grouped in subsections of logical code blocks.
 In these instances it is acceptable to have 1 space between these code blocks.

 #### Spacing After Templated Test Cases